seansfkelley/react-drinks/Features Todo.md

 - having views hide themselves by knowing which overlay they're in is sketchy
 - dark-on-light and light-on-dark theme classes?
 - replace recipe#searchableName with something like recipe#canonicalName (it's also used for sorting!)
-- replace recipe#normalizedName with something like recipe#recipeId (cause that's what it's actually used for)

 ### Recipes
 - garnish section in ingredients